Accessing your birth records

 If you were adopted between 1975 and 2005

-If you were adopted between 13 November 1975 and 30 December 2005, it is likely that you already have a copy of your original birth certificate and details of the Adoption Agency that dealt with your adoption.
+If you were adopted between 13 November 1975 and 30 December 2005, it is likely that you already have a copy of your original birth certificate and details of the adoption agency that dealt with your adoption.

-We can offer advice and support if you wish to find out more information about the circumstances of your adoption or to make contact with your birth family.
+find out more information about the circumstances of your adoption

 Need help or advice?
 Contact us